HomeGuidesAPI Reference

 }

-1. Once you have saved all configuration changes, restart Claude Desktop to apply the new settings.
+1. Once you have saved all configuration changes, terminate all Claude processes and relaunch Claude to apply the new settings.

 2. Verify the connection by looking for visual indicators and asking a question to test the connection.